PantherXOS/wiki.pantherx.org/Installation-guide.md

 This will also ensure that you do not run into this issue: [Opening Folders from Directory Menu failed](https://wiki.pantherx.org/LXQt/)

-You can do 2, 3, 4 while you're waiting for the update to finish.
+You can take care of 2, 3, 4 while you're waiting for the update to finish.

 #### (2) Syncthing